reergymerej/willy/README.md

         // a function passed the value being tested function (actualValue) {

-            // return the result of your test expression return actualValue < expectedValue;
+            // return the result of your test return actualValue < expectedValue;
         },

         // a string explaining what you were testing